 How to Play Solitaire

-In the Tableau area, while moving the cards if a blank space is created, it can be filled by moving King(K) to that blank space.
-It is very helpful for manipulating the game.
-You can move King(K) from any pile in the Tableau area to that space and unlock a face-down card.
+- In the Tableau area, while moving the cards, if a blank space is created, it can be filled by moving King(K) to that blank space.
+The player can move King(K) from any pile in the Tableau area to that space to unlock the card which is below the King(K).

-During the game, you can transfer the cards to the Foundation Piles.
-Remember, a foundation pile must be in a sequence starting from Ace and ending with King and all the cards in the sequence should be of the same suit.
+- A foundation pile must be in a sequence starting from Ace(A) and ending with King(K).
+Also, all the cards in the sequence should be of the same suit.
 It means one pile for each suit.

 When all the Foundation Piles completes the sequence, The game comes to the end and you win the game.

+Play and have fun.
 Thank you for visiting.